 - You may have turned on password protection without first setting a password.
 Try entering 0000 using the remote control. - If you have entered an incorrect password too many times and see a message displaying a request code, write down the code and contact Epson.
-Do not attempt to enter the password again.
-Provide the request code and proof of ownership for assistance in unlocking the projector. - If you lose the remote control, you cannot enter a password.
+Provide the request code and proof of ownership for assistance in unlocking the projector. - If you lose the remote control you cannot enter a password.
 Order a new one from Epson.